hannes/MonetDBLite/README.md

 ### Iterate a table

-To iterate a table, (e.g. for exporting), the method `int iterateTable(IMonetDBTableCursor cursor)` is used.
-The `IMonetDBTableCursor` instance must implement the methods `int getFirstRowToIterate()`, where the first row in the table is specified (starting from 1), `int getLastRowToIterate()` the last one, and `void processNextRow(RowIterator rowIterator)`, containing the business logic of the iteration.
+To iterate a table, (e.g. for exporting), the method `int iterateTable(IMonetDBTableCursor cursor)` can be used.
+The `IMonetDBTableCursor` interface instance must implement the methods `int getFirstRowToIterate()`, where the first row in the table is specified (starting from 1), `int getLastRowToIterate()` the last one, and `void processNextRow(RowIterator rowIterator)`, containing the business logic of the iteration.
 The `rowIterator` has information about the iteration itself, as well the current row.

 ```java
 connection.sendUpdate("CREATE TABLE iterateMe (oneValue short, information char(10), justADate date)");